Disc Brake Upgrade

 Rear Brake Conversion Kits

+Before you add rear disc brakes, do your homework - you could end up with a car that stops worse than it did before.
 If you're running the stock-size 14" or 15" inch wheels, a front disc/rear drum setup is all you really need for street use.
-A rear disc conversion should only be considered if you've installed 17" or 18" tires, and/or have substantially increased horsepower.
-Before you contemplate adding rear disc brakes, do your homework - you could end up with a car that stops worse than it did before.
-Oversize wheels and tires may end up rubbing inner fenderwells, or may bottom out over a speed-bump or pothole.
+A rear disc conversion should only be considered if have substantially increased horsepower, or you've installed 17" or 18" tires.
+Oversize wheels and tires may also rub inner fender-wells, or may bottom out over a speed-bump or pothole.